ameyatostrum/flutter_native_utils/README.md

 To add platforms, run `flutter create -t plugin --platforms <platforms> .` in this directory.
 You can also find a detailed instruction on how to add platforms in the `pubspec.yaml` at https://flutter.dev/to/pubspec-plugin-platforms.

+## Creating a branch
+A branch is created for each platform.
+1. When creating a new branch, create a branch from the platform for which you are want to develop the plug-in, and suffix it with `-dev-{your name}`.
+For example, if you would to develop or fix a bug for iOS platform, the branch name would be `ios-dev-ameyatostrum`.

+2. Once you are satisfied with the development, merge your code with platform branch and mark it for review.